Posted on Oct 14th, 2015

 With investor confidence returning, new businesses and startups have become very competitive.
-If you are a startup looking to gain a foothold, you need a winning strategy that sets you apart from the rest.
+If you are a startup looking to gain a foothold, you need a winning strategy that sets you apart from the rest and and outsourcing company.

 In a recent article appearing in Forbes, Alison Foreman spoke about team and talent as important factors for a startup’s success.
 Setting up the process with an enthusiastic and talented team is the fundamental step needed by any startup.
 Since funds are at a premium, startups need to have razor sharp focus on budgeting in every domain.
 This focus can range from hiring the right fit without availing the services of a recruiter, saving on infrastructure costs where possible, keeping overhead costs low and even outsourcing the grunt work.